Discomfort Healthy Response to Painful Emotions BY: Troy Murphy | July 2016

 Stock Adobe Royalty Free Images

-Uninvited and unpredicted discomforts interrupt the joys of living.
-We learn early that we don’t always get what we want; and this causes discomfort.
-As a child, “no” frequently rings from our parents lips.
+We learn early that experience isn’t always of our choosing.
+We don’t always get what we want; and this causes discomfort.
+As a child, “No” is frequently heard.
 “No, you can’t play in the street.”
-“No you can’t eat that cookie.”
-Often the stern response is beyond our understanding.
-Years must pass before we fully understand that present sacrifice may have long term rewards.
-All the young mind knows is that, “I want something and can’t have it.”
+“No, you can’t eat that cookie.”
+The stern prohibiting rules often eludes our simple understanding.
+Many years must pass before we comprehend the value of restraint, refraining from some impulsive actions.
+All the young mind knows is, “I want something and can’t have it.”
 This causes discomfort.
-Whether raised with abundance or in poverty, we are introduced to the trauma of unfulfilled desires.
-During the first precious years, we establish patterns of behavior and thought in response to the disappointments.
+Whether raised with abundance or poverty, we are introduced to the trauma of unfulfilled desires.
+During these precious years of development, we establish patterns of behavior and thought to adapt to disappointment (see Healthy Adaptations).

-When escaping present discomforting emotions by projecting, repressing, denying, or burying, we may find relief; but beneath the tough exterior, the avoidances of the past begin to fester.
-The purpose of discomfort to fix an ailment, a conflict between the environment and the person, remains unreconciled.
-The conflict may return or continue to exist, exerting energy quietly waiting to manifest its self.
-We must learn the reasons behind pains existence to better utilize its wisdom or repair the fractured thoughts that feed misdirected expectations behind the pain.
+When escaping discomfort through practices of projecting, repressing, denying, or burying, we may find relief; but beneath the momentary escape, the unresolved hurts fester.
+The discomfort alerts of an issue, a conflict between the environment and the person, pushing the organisms to fix the ailment.
+Escapes provide relief, but the issues remain unreconciled.
+The conflict may return or continue to exist, exacting energy from our system, quietly waiting to once again manifest its presence.
+Lasting escape, requires a more comprehensive response, learning the reasons behind the discomfort.
+Our expanding knowledge of self, personal histories, and complex environments guides lasting repairs to the fractured thoughts that magnify discomfort and misdirect action.